cert-manager/website/content/en/docs/concepts/certificaterequest.md

    `Approved`.
 If the CertificateRequest is marked as `Denied` or has no approval condition altogether, the signer is expected not to sign it.

-\*Some issuers [do not
-support](/docs/configuration/external/#issuers-that-honour-approval) the
-approval API yet.
-Such approvers break the rule (2). cert-manager detects CertificateRequests that have been signed by an issuer that ignored the approval API.
+\*Some issuers may not support the approval API.
+The approver that support the Approval API are listed in the [external issuers page](/docs/configuration/external/).
+Approvers that do support the Approval API will be breaking the rule (2). cert-manager detects CertificateRequests that have been signed by an issuer that ignored the approval API.
 When it detects one, cert-manager pretends that the CertificateRequests has been approved.
 To avoid this issue, make sure to run only issuers that support the approval API.